In Part 1 I covered cookies and how we track readers, in aggregate but never personally, with them.

 Keeping Your Information Safe

-Realistically, the biggest risk to your information getting out is probably some bad actor hacking into our site, since it’s the only place of storage that is directly internet facing.
+Realistically, the biggest risk to your information getting out (not financial) is probably some bad actor hacking into our site, since it’s the only place of storage that is directly internet facing.

 However, we go to a lot of trouble to keep your information safe: